Best Women's Ski Jackets of 2026

 Sizes: XXS-XXL

-The Arc’teryx Sentinel got a refresh this season, but it still holds its place as our best overall hardshell for skiing.
-We tested the updated Sentinel this season, and thanks to Arc’teryx’s tried-and-true durability and thoughtful, meticulous design, it maintains its place as our favorite overall hardshell jacket.
-The men's Arcteryx Sabre is the men's version and our overall winner in our Best Men's Ski Jackets guide.
+The men's Arc’teryx Sabre is our overall winner in our Best Men's Ski Jackets guide.
 The Sentinel pant, the matching ski pants for the Sentinel jacket, is also our overall winner in our Best Women’s Ski Pants guide.
-For the 24/25 season, the entire Sentinel line will use the newest Gore ePE waterproofing membrane, which is free of PFAS forever chemicals.
+As of the 24/25 season, the entire Sentinel line uses the GORE-TEX ePE waterproofing membrane, which is free of PFAS forever chemicals.

 Arc’teryx Sentinel

 The Sentinel is a three-layer GORE-TEX hardshell with a light flannel backer inside for added insulation.
 The flannel backer is thin but noticeable, making this shell ideal for resort use when that bit of extra warmth makes a difference on cold chairlifts.
-The GORE-TEX membrane used is the latest ePE model, which means there are no PFAS forever chemicals in the waterproofing membrane of this shell.
+The GORE-TEX membrane used is the latest ePE model, which means there are no PFAS forever chemicals in the waterproofing membrane of this shell, or the DWR for that matter.

-Arc’teryx is known for exceptional durability, and the Sentinel seems to align with that.
-The face fabric is thick and tough.
+Arc’teryx is known for exceptional durability, and the Sentinel aligns with that.
+The 80-denier face fabric is thick and tough.
 With dozens of days and multiple seasons of uses in all sorts of conditions, we can say the Sentinel jacket is very durable.
 After multiple seasons of consistent use, we have yet to encounter a single issue (durability or otherwise) with this jacket.
-After the use we’ve put it through, it still looks as good as new (minus a tiny hot sauce stain from a pre-ski breakfast burrito!).
+After the use we’ve put it through, it still looks as good as new (minus a tiny hot sauce stain from a pre-ski breakfast burrito).

 We also love that Arc’teryx is taking more steps toward sustainable business practices.
-The entire Sentinel line for the 24/25 season now uses the newest GORE-TEX ePE membrane, which is free of PFAS forever chemicals.
-The Sentinel jacket is also Fair Trade Certified for more ethical manufacturing.
+Along with being free of intentionally added PFAS chemicals, the Sentinel jacket is also Fair Trade Certified for more ethical manufacturing.
 Plus, the company has a helpful repair program where you can send in gear for repairs (sometimes under warranty, sometimes for a nominal fee) to keep it in use for as long as possible.

 The quality of Arc’teryx does come with a high price tag, but you get what you pay for here.
 If you’re looking for a top-quality hardshell jacket primarily for resort use, this is the best option.